 house at the alley entrance and pick them up 7 hours later at a mall.
 We didn't have chaperones although a few parents took the opportunity to go to the movies and sit in the back without having to wonder about where the kids were.

-The spring the next spring we toured around in Kentucky, two buses full, 106 musicians, and me plus a couple sets of parents who drove their own cars to hear the concerts.
+The next spring we toured around in Kentucky, two buses full, 106 musicians, and me plus a couple sets of parents who drove their own cars to hear the concerts.
 Overnights in motels, 7 concerts in 3 days, capped by a concert in the state capital with the governor.
 Heady stuff.